shad-1/Learning-Log/Rules.md

 # Personal Rules
-### A Programmer's framework to avoid breaking everything, primarily from experience breaking things.
+### A Programmer's guide to avoid breaking everything, primarily from experience breaking things.
+Intended for an audience of one, may be useful to more.

 ## When merging a feature...
 - Always be positive you are merging __all__ involved branches.